 Instructions

-- Add whole black peppercorns, cumin seeds, cardamom pods, allspice berries, coriander seeds, whole cloves, whole nutmeg, chili peppers, and a cinnamon stick to a hot cast-iron pan.
+- Add whole black peppercorns, cumin seeds, cardamom pods, allspice berries, coriander seeds, whole cloves, whole nutmeg, chili peppers, and ½ of a cinnamon stick to a hot cast-iron pan.
 Toast until aromatic.

 - Allow spices to cool before handling.
-Remove nutmeg, and grate separately using a Microplane.
-Grind the remaining spices into a fine powder either by hand with a mortar and pestle or a spice grinder.
+Remove nutmeg, and grate separately using a microplane.
+Grind the remaining whole spices into a fine powder either by hand with a mortar and pestle or a spice grinder.

-- Mix all the spices together then store the baharat spice in an airtight container for up to a year.
+- Mix ground spices, paprika, and shaved nutmeg together until throughly mixed.
+Store the baharat spice in an airtight container for up to a year.
+Mark the container with "baharat" and the date.

 Notes